Upgrade to an easier payment experience for Korean customers

 Next steps

-This change is available on sandbox accounts now.
-It's scheduled to be released to live accounts on November 18, 2025.
-We've emailed users who have Korean payment methods enabled to let them know that they may need to make changes to their integration.
+This change is available on all accounts now.
+It was released to sandbox accounts ahead of the release on live accounts, giving you time to test before going to production.
+We emailed users who had Korean payment methods enabled to let them know that they may need to make changes to their integration ahead of the release on live accounts.

-To avoid impacting your revenue, you'll automatically be opted in to the five new direct payment methods when we deprecate the previous workflow.
+To avoid impacting your revenue, you've been automatically opted in to the five new direct payment methods when we deprecated the previous workflow.
 Customers paying for subscriptions using Korean local cards won't experience any disruption or difference in the way they pay.

-It's a backwards compatible change, meaning that historic transactions are not impacted.
-However, new transactions will return the new payment method types.
+It's a backward compatible change, meaning that historic transactions aren't impacted.
+However, new transactions return the new payment method types.

 For help, contact our seller support team.